 Polystyrene VS Polyurethane Garage Doors

-When it comes to insulating your garage door, you have two main choices polystyrene and polyurethane.
+When it comes to insulating your garage door, your two main choices are polystyrene and polyurethane.
 The differences can vary in cost, warmth level and installation.

 How much more is a polyurethane cored garage door?